QANTM/QANTM/README.md

   - Indeed it's a long way, but I will proceed.

 # 📫Contact Information
-  I sincerely hold tremendous desire to communicate with different minds and explore brand-new area.
+  I hold desire to communicate with different minds and explore brand-new area.
 If you'd like to reach out for me, here is my contact information:

   - Phone & WeChat:  +86 17715242531
   - Instagram:       zennlyu